appultaart/pyFirmata/README.rst

 Enable reporting
 ----------------
 Before reading data from a pin, Firmata must be instructed to enable reporting for a pin.
 This is done automatically in most cases (such as when setting the 'input' or 'analog' mode of a pin).
-As there might be at times an error message that informs that a pin is 'not enabled', explicitly calling the ''enable_reporting'' method might solve the issue.
+However, at times an error message might show up that informs that a pin is 'not enabled'.
+In that case, explicitly calling the ''enable_reporting'' method might solve the issue.

     >>> anaPin = board.analog_pins[2]
     >>> anaPin.mode = 'analog'